ssube/packit/README.md

 ### Telemetry

+PACkit does not include any telemetry code of its own and the default tracer uses the Python logging infrastructure to write messages to the console (or any other destination that you configure).

-PACkit does not include any telemetry code of its own, but some of the libraries used in the examples use opt-out telemetry.
+However, some of the libraries used in the examples use opt-out telemetry.
 Most of those libraries offer a way to disable telemetry with an environment variable, but that does not guarantee that data will not be collected.
 Be careful using libraries and make sure to monitor outgoing network traffic for any privacy-sensitive applications.

 Documentation for libraries with their own telemetry: